cycle 4 & 5 staff profiles

 Levanah - Director Cycle 3, 4 and 5

-- Cycle 4 Director (teaching World History, Intercultural Studies and Food Technology)
+- Cycle 4 Director (English – Reading, History, Geography and Intercultural Studies)

 Personal Background: I was born and raised in Perth.
 I have lived and taught in the United States and my one of my favourite places to visit is Italy.
 I have a passion for music, literature, playing the double bass and cooking.